In Short

 The class of the shares will determine the rights and restrictions of those shareholders.
 Generally, the standard and most common class of shares issued are called ordinary shares.
 If a shareholder holds ordinary shares, they will receive the right to:

-For example, you can create preference shares which generally attract the following enhanced rights, amongst others:
+For example, you can create preference shares which generally attract the following enhanced rights, among others:

-The company can also create a new class of shares which has restricted rights such as:
+The company can also create a new class of shares that has restricted rights, such as:

-• any combination of the above, amongst others.
+- any combination of the above, among others.

 Notably, if you select a class of shares other than ordinary shares in your registration application, having that class of shares will not mean anything if that class of shares does not have the rights and restrictions attached to those shares set out in the company’s constitution.